 You'll use specialised tests, samples and data to develop knowledge of structures being drilled for oil and gas.
-As an experience geologist, it'll be your responsibility to decide when tests should be carried out and when drilling should start, proceed and stop, taking into account health and safety considerations.
+As an experienced geologist, it'll be your responsibility to decide when tests should be carried out and when drilling should start, proceed and stop, taking into account health and safety considerations.

 Tasks include evaluating data before drilling starts, analysing formations during drilling, advising on hazards and optimisation, making decisions on the suspension or continuation of drilling, and keeping detailed records.

 Wellsite geologist isn't an entry-level role - you'll probably need two to five years' experience as a mudlogger or measuring while drilling (MWD) engineer before taking up the position.